Blueplanet20120/luci-app-romupdate/README.md

     ·luci-app-romupdate.

-    ·This is a stable branch.
+    ·This is a immortalwrt branch.